callamwilliams/github-search/README.md

 Run `npm server-test` for a basic integration test of the node API

+* You might need to add credentials in an env file, so I've added an `.env.sample` so everything is in the right place.
+Do this by going to [the developers page in GitHub](https://github.com/settings/developers) > OAuth Apps > New OAuth app, and copying the credentials over.

 ## Explain process

 First I set up the API proxy server with Node and Express.
 I had planned to create some set routes, but ran out of time, so ended up handling the routing on the frontend and using a wildcard to accept all incoming connections to `/api/*`